hn-yu/hn-yu/README.md

 *Fun Fact: Haonan did not gain admission to the Master's program at this university but was accepted into the Doctoral program three years later, luckily advised by Prof. Zhiqiang Sun.*

-> Here is uh, here's my resume um, I mean technically it says uh curriculum vitae - Jesse Pinkman in the show "Breaking Bad"
+> Here is uh, here's my resume um, I mean technically it says uh curriculum vitae. - Jesse Pinkman in the show "Breaking Bad"

-TODO: add the CV
+Curriculum Vitae

 My previous expreience is mainly about Computer/Computational Science.